jorgebucaran/hyperapp/docs/core.md

 ### Events

-Use [events](/docs/api.md#events) to get notified when your application is completely loaded, an action is called, before a view is rendered etc.
+Use [events](/docs/api.md#events) to get notified when your app is initialized, an action is called, before a view is rendered etc.

 ```jsx
 app({